brianglass/anastasis/files/december.md

 **Apolytikion.
 Tone 4. \[Common\]**

-<span style="letter-spacing:-.1pt">You shared their way of life and you succeeded to the ApostlesÂ’ thrones; you found the action, O God-inspired, to climb the heights of contemplation; rightly directing the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Eleftherios; intercede with Christ God that our souls may be saved.</span>
+<span style="letter-spacing:-.1pt">You shared their way of life and you succeeded to the Apostles’ thrones; you found the action, O God-inspired, to climb the heights of contemplation; rightly directing the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Eleftherios; intercede with Christ God that our souls may be saved.</span>

 **Kontakion.
 Tone 2.**